ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 dotnet test
 ```

 The project includes a number of tests which cover functionality at different levels, ensuring the application is reliable from backend logic to user interactions.
 Where applicable these tests use in-memory database setups to simulate actual database behavior as well as an in-memory test server for front-end testing.
+The test suites are as follows:

 Author Repository Tests.
 Tests the functionality of repository methods for managing authors.
 Examåples:
 * CreateAuthor: Ensures authors can be added to the database or throws exceptions for duplicates.